HandyAndyShortStack/arguments_array/README.md

 ## Conclusions

 I have no idea why I did this, but now I know a bit more about prototypal inheritance than I did before.  ``arguments`` really should inherit from ``Array.prototype``.

+## Epilogue

+Since I first wrote this, I have found that ``Array``, when given one argument that is a number, will return an array with that number of ``undefined`` elements.
+I still like my solution, but it would need to be expanded upon in situations where ``arguments`` could have one element that could possible be a number.